-Quentin has recently graduated from Reading University.
-Since graduating he has found a job and now rents a one bedroom flat near where he works.
+Quentin, a recent graduate of Reading University now rents a one bedroom flat near where he works.

 Some people spend more on take away coffee than Quentin spends on food in a week!
-He only spends £25 per week not including his generous contributions to bring and share work lunches, and this includes lunches for work.
+He only spends £25 per week not including his generous contributions to bring and share work lunches, and this does include his lunches for work.
 That is just 40% of the average for a single person.

-Hopefully Quentin will be able to share some first-hand tips on the Sustainability Centre web site in the future (see below) In the meantime, hats off to Quentin for his impressive achievements in cutting out unnecessary waste in his shopping and cooking.
+Hopefully Quentin will be able to share some first-hand tips on the Sustainability Centre web site in the future (see below).
+In the meantime, hats off to Quentin for his impressive achievements in cutting out unnecessary food waste in his shopping and cooking.

 Quentin kindly explains his strategy using the example of a typical week’s menu and shopping costs.

 I would of course be happy to tell you about my shopping expenses.
 Using the past week as an example…

 (If no price is next to the ingredient, it means it had been previously purchased in bulk.)